adonguye/final_project/README.md

 5. Fill the table named Original Language of Movie with data that are retrieved from scraping the Movie DB website.

 **Data Presentation**
-This app is represented on a website by using Flask, pygal and Plotly to show the data.
+This app is represented on a website by using Flask, Pygal and Plotly to show the data.
 Once the Flask application is running, the user should navigate to "http://127.0.0.1:5000/" in a web browser (or whatever port Flask is hosting the site on, if port 5000 is already in use on your system).
 - Use http://127.0.0.1:5000/ratings to see charts